kylemocode/live-countdown-picker/README.md

 ### High Performance And Good SEO
 ![](https://i.imgur.com/y4YM0KX.png)
-In addition to some performance optimizations unique to react such as useMemo, useCallback...etc, this project also implement virtualized list in CandidatesList component, preventing performance bottleneck while the candidates list is huge.
+In addition to some performance optimizations unique to react such as useMemo, useCallback, React.memo or redux state cache mechanism such as reselect, this project also implement virtualized list in CandidatesList component, preventing performance bottleneck while the candidates list is huge.

 Provide basic meta tag to get a good SEO point in lighthouse.